bevirtuous/redux-props/README.md

 ## Setup

-Before using the `consume` functio, you must setup the `Provider` at the top of your React tree:
+Before using the `consume` function, you must setup the `Provider` at the top of your React tree:

 ```jsx
 import { createStore } from 'redux';